NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/intro_events.md

 The following abstract has been submitted to be presented.
 As the final agenda is not planned yet, it might be that this presentation will not be available.

-**OpenStudyBuilder – The Game Changer**
+**OpenStudyBuilder - The Game Changer**

 The OpenStudyBuilder is an open-source project run by NovoNordisk with the intention to support the future CDISC and DDF standards.
 It can become a game changer to enable the next step of collaboration together with common processes and workflows.
 Only when we share and discuss also tool implementations including supporting processes, we can build a common toolset and processes which we can use throughout our complete industry.

 This presentation will show a brief description of the OpenStudyBuilder tool and will show how we as industry can make use of it and design additional processes and tools as building blocks supported by a generic design, specific APIs and the will to change.

-## PHUSE EMEA SDE (Copenhagen)
+## PHUSE EMEA Autumn SDE (Copenhagen)

 (13 October 2022, live event in Copenhagen)

 by Mikkel Traun, Novo Nordisk A/S, Katja Glass, Consultant and others

-**Theme on Open Source Projects**
+**Theme: Experience with Exploring and Using Open-source Software**

 The theme for this single day event is on open source projects where the OpenStudyBuilder will have a presentation.
 The SDE is additionally planning for a panel discussion.
-Additionally  a poster session and an open space for direct discussions is planned.
+Currently additionally a poster session and an open space for direct discussions is planned.

+A detailed description, the agenda when available and the registration about 6 weeks prior to the event is available [here](https://www.eventsforce.net/attend/frontend/reg/tOtherPage.csp?pageID=8559&eventID=15&traceRedir=2).